 – Tank Size

-It is best to start with 10 gallons since it is a significant water volume to operate.
-The 10-gallon setup will also be easier to maintain than smaller installations, especially because shrimps need stable water parameters.
+It is best to start with at least a 5 gallons since it is a significant water volume to operate.
+The 5-gallon setup will also be easier to maintain than smaller installations, especially because shrimps need stable water parameters.

 You may be tempted to buy very small tanks for dwarf shrimps, particularly the hardy ones.
 While you can start with as little as five gallons, more gallons will be more forgiving for the common beginner mistakes.